darkwing-17/darkwing-17-blog/content/blog/2020/06-2020/2020-06-02-vlog/index.md

 ## But...where to vlog?

 That's the most important part.
-In my times with photography, you need a serious travel budget to show everything you want - and unfortunately, I need a travel partner / date (it's hard to find one these days), so I have to do ones where I can go around in the city.
+In my times with photography, you need a serious travel budget, and you need a travel mate - and unfortunately, I need a travel mate / date (it's hard to find one these days), so I have to do ones where I can go around in the city alone.
 At the time of this posting, however, a curfew has been imposed in LA County due to the George Floyd protests, so I will have to wait for the curfew to go away.

 Where could I go?
 It's still quarantine season as I speak.